CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

     * `build` is set to depend on `remapJar`.
     * `remapSourcesJar` is configured; `build` depends on it, and it depends on `sourcesJar`.
 4. Maven publication settings are configured, to forward mod dependencies into your maven POM.
+5. Call any "after minecraft setup actions" (callback that the buildscript author can use for any purpose)

+After doing all of that, the task execution phase may begin.

 ## `modImplementation` and friends